Motivation-and-Behaviour/SquareEyes/docs/coding_manual/coder_training.md

 - [ ] Read Ethics training section of this manual.
 - [ ] Complete and sign the ethics declaration form.

-### Coding Rules Familiarisation
+### Coding Process Familiarisation

-- [ ] Read the coding rules section of this manual.
+- [ ] Read the coding process section of this manual.
 - [ ] Complete the examples.

 ### Timelapse Software Familiarisation